 GeneCards Summary for IKBKB Gene

 IKBKB (Inhibitor Of Kappa Light Polypeptide Gene Enhancer In B-Cells, Kinase Beta) is a Protein Coding gene.
-Diseases associated with IKBKB include severe combined immunodeficiency due to ikk2 deficiency and immunodeficiency 15.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+Diseases associated with IKBKB include Immunodeficiency 15 and Severe Combined Immunodeficiency Due To Ikk2 Deficiency.
+Among its related pathways are RANK Signaling in Osteoclasts and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is CHUK.
+An important paralog of this gene is IKBKE.

 UniProtKB/Swiss-Prot for IKBKB Gene

 Serine kinase that plays an essential role in the NF-kappa-B signaling pathway which is activated by multiple stimuli such as inflammatory cytokines, bacterial or viral products, DNA damages or other cellular stresses.
 Acts as part of the canonical IKK complex in the conventional pathway of NF-kappa-B activation and phosphorylates inhibitors of NF-kappa-B on 2 critical serine residues.
 These modifications allow polyubiquitination of the inhibitors and subsequent degradation by the proteasome.
 In turn, free NF-kappa-B is translocated into the nucleus and activates the transcription of hundreds of genes involved in immune response, growth control, or protection against apoptosis.
 In addition to the NF-kappa-B inhibitors, phosphorylates several other components of the signaling pathway including NEMO/IKBKG, NF-kappa-B subunits RELA and NFKB1, as well as IKK-related kinases TBK1 and IKBKE.
 IKK-related kinase phosphorylations may prevent the overproduction of inflammatory mediators since they exert a negative regulation on canonical IKKs.
+Phosphorylates FOXO3, mediating the TNF-dependent inactivation of this pro-apoptotic transcription factor.
 Also phosphorylates other substrates including NCOA3, BCL10 and IRS1.
 Within the nucleus, acts as an adapter protein for NFKBIA degradation in UV-induced NF-kappa-B activation.